wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-secure-environment/includes/2-enterprise-grade-security.md

 Microsoft will not disclose personal data except:

-1. As the customer directs (including as required to complete phone calls)
+1. As the customer directs (including as required to complete phone calls).
-2. As described in the Online Service Terms (such as the use of authorized subcontractors to provide certain components of services)
+2. As described in the Online Service Terms (such as the use of authorized subcontractors to provide certain components of services).
-3. As required by law
+3. As required by law.

 ## Security framework

 Core elements of the Teams security framework are:

-- Azure Active Directory (Azure AD), which provides a single trusted back-end repository for user accounts
+- Azure Active Directory (Azure AD), which provides a single trusted back-end repository for user accounts.
-- Transport Layer Security (TLS), and mutual TLS (MTLS) which encrypt instant message traffic and enable endpoint authentication
+- Transport Layer Security (TLS), and mutual TLS (MTLS) which encrypt instant message traffic and enable endpoint authentication.
-- Industry-standard protocols for user authentication, provided by Azure AD in Microsoft 365
+- Industry-standard protocols for user authentication, provided by Azure AD in Microsoft 365.

 ### Security by design